amirongit/notecode/algebra1FullCourse.md

 - calculated by solving their denominators for `0`

 rational expressions are simplified by simplification of their numerators, denominators & radicals & elimination of irrational roots in their denominators.<br>
-solutions of equations or inequations containing rational expressions within their restricted values are rejected.<br>
+solutions of equations or inequations containing rational expressions within their restricted values are rejected.

 variations: used to model changes of related variables.<br>
 constant of variations: defines amount of change of depended variables as their dependents change; they act as slope but are usually annotated as `k`.